wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 attacks incidents last 7 days d:<YOUR_DOMAIN> u:<YOUR_ENDPOINT>
 ```

-You can also copy some endpoint URL to the clipboard.
+You can also copy some endpoint URL to the clipboard and use it to search for the events.
 To do this, in this endpoint menu select **Copy URL**.

 ## API structure and rules